gperreymond/osmo-coding-challenge/README.md

 I decided to try the golang version (currently in progress), but fully compatible with the test.
 - https://moleculer-go-site.herokuapp.com/

 Due to the lack of time, I implemented a very very light version of CQRS/ES.
-To be honest it's more than a start, than a full version, but you know what I mean.
+With more time, in a real context of work, I will do more of course.

 I just want to demonstrate how I will make the architecture if I had to begin such a big project.

-I don't use an __Observer Pattern__ because when I want to create a new achievment, I just need to replay past events.
+I don't use an __Observer Pattern__ because when I want to create a new achievement, I just need to replay past events.
 And also because __Eventsourcing__ is a pretty good pattern in case of debug, data, etc.

 ## Infrastructure